Author of “Truth About Food” Reveals 3 Truths to End All Confusion About a Healthy Diet

 DK: I still think individuals have the power to change.
 Skillpower is the neglected cousin of willpower.
 People can master things if they have a set of skills and learn to use them.
-So helping people identify nutritious foods that are inexpensive and easy to make like beans and lentils are an example of giving people skills.
-The next step is giving them step by step guidance for learning how to make delicious dishes.
+So helping people identify nutritious foods that are inexpensive and easy to make, like beans and lentils, is an example of giving people skills.
+The next step is giving them step-by-step guidance for learning how to make delicious dishes.

 BZ: Your article with Mark Bittman in New York magazine got a lot of people talking.
 How did that come about?

 DK: It actually came from our own conversations, and got so much interest that we’re now working on a book together.
 It will be a conversational approach to these topics, while The Truth About Food is more of a comprehensive reference.

 BZ: What do you think is the most dangerous nutrition myth or fad out there today?